quicwg/base-drafts/draft-ietf-quic-transport.md

 mitigate or resolve operational and security issues in this case.

 * Servers can use an out-of-band mechanism to deliver packets to the correct destination or transfer state from the original destination.

-Properly designed, this completely solves the problem and no further measures are necessary.
+* If the server has another address where the 5-tuple based routers are not on- path, the preferred_address transport parameter can communicate that address and thus support changing client IP addresses without difficulty.

-* Sending the disable_active_migration transport parameter informs the client that any address change is likely to terminate the connection, which can lead it to use more aggressive timeouts or terminate connections when its IP address changes.
+If a server does not implement one of the solutions above, it SHOULD send the disable_active_migration transport parameter to inform the client that any address change is likely to terminate the connection, which can lead it to use strategies to avoid NAT rebinding or terminate connections when its IP address changes.

-* The preferred_address transport parameter can provide a path that does not use the 5-tuple based routers.
+Regardless of other mitigations, servers behind 5-tuple routing MUST do one of the following to avoid creating a Reset Oracle ({{reset-oracle}}):

+* not send Stateless Reset under any circumstances, or
-* Servers MUST either use different Stateless Reset Token keys, or encode the client IP address and port in the Stateless Reset token.
-Doing neither will create a Reset Oracle (see {{reset-oracle}}).
+* use a different Stateless Reset Token key than other servers, or
+* encode the client IP address and port in the Stateless Reset token.
+If using the preferred_address transport parameter, the token must also encode the preferred address.

 # IANA Considerations {#iana}